Ukraine: Ex-President Petro Poroshenko returns to face treason charges | DW | 17.01.2022

 Petro Poroshenko arrived in Ukraine on Monday to face the charges against him, which he says are politically motivated

-Ukraine's former President Petro Poroshenko returned to the country on Monday to stand trial for treason in his country.
+Ukraine's former President Petro Poroshenko returned to Kyiv on Monday to stand trial for treason in his country.

-Poroshenko's plane arrived at Kyiv airport where he was greeted by crowds of his supporters who had come to meet him with posters.

 He had a brief standoff with border patrol officers but later left the airport.
 Ukrainian investigators said the border officers tried to serve a subpoena to the former president, but he refused to take the documents.